- Behavior

 - Who is most vulnerable?

-The U.S. Centers for Disease Control and Prevention ranks suicide as the second leading cause of death for young people ages 10 to 24.
-You can help prevent suicide by talking about it, providing support services, limiting access to guns, alcohol and drugs — and following up your loved one.
+Parents can help prevent suicide by talking about it, attending support services, limiting access to social media, guns, alcohol and drugs — and following up with your loved ones, according to the CDC.

-Tell your child upfront that you understand mental and emotional health topics aren’t easy to talk about, says Patrice Schroeder, Community Relations specialist at 211 Palm Beach/Treasure Coast.
+Tell your child upfront that you understand it’s not easy talking about mental and emotional health, says Patrice Schroeder, Community Relations specialist at 211 Palm Beach/Treasure Coast.

 Visit 211palmbeach.org or suicidepreventionlifeline.org for more talking tips and information on suicide.